 - Denomination – Most issues are offered in $25 par value denominations.

 Preferred securities are most suitable for investors with long-term time horizons who are interested in a fixed rate of return.
 As new structures continue coming to the market, not all issues may be suitable for a particular investor.
 The following explanations should be used in conjunction with a prospectus, as features may differ from issue to issue.
-The explanations below should assist investors in determining personal suitability, and risks and rewards of investing in preferreds.
+The explanations below should assist investors in determining personal suitability and the risks and rewards of investing in preferreds.

 Features, Considerations and Risks

 - Income – All preferred securities have an income feature based upon par value that is paid monthly, quarterly or semiannually.
-In simplest terms, traditional preferreds pay dividends, while trust preferreds pay interest; however, these income payments are dependent on the issuer’s financial condition.
-The issuer will have to stop paying the common stock dividend before it would stop the payments on preferreds.
+In simplest terms, traditional preferreds pay dividends, while trust preferreds typically pay interest; however, these income payments are dependent on the issuer’s financial condition.
+The issuer will generally have to stop paying the common stock dividend before it would stop the payments on preferreds.
 For traditional preferred stock dividends, the payments must be declared by the Board of Directors.
-The deferrable feature on certain trust preferred shares may have a negative impact on investors' tax liability.
+The deferrable feature on certain trust preferred shares may have an unfovorable impact on investors' tax liability.
 On trust preferreds or capital trust structures, the issuer may defer payments up to five years, ten years or longer without causing a default event.
 If deferred, the holder is liable for tax on income accrued but not received.
 Preferreds can also be cumulative or non-cumulative.
 In these instances, if the issuer stops making payments, cumulative shares will have to catch up and pay dividend or interest payments.
 Deferrable issues may have an alternative payment mechanism or provision that requires the issuer to sell assets to pay the deferred payments after a certain period.
-A few issues have a fixed to float feature that allows for the income to float based on a certain benchmark after paying a fixed rate for a specified period.
+Some issues have a fixed to float feature that allows for the income to float based on a certain benchmark after paying a fixed rate for a specified period.
 Changes in income payments may significantly affect yield and final term of the investment and, consequently, the price may decline significantly.

-- Term of Investment – Most preferred securities carry maturities of 20 - 49 years from the original issue date, but some are perpetual.
+- Term of Investment – Most preferred securities carry maturities of 20 - 49 years from the original issue date, or are perpetual.
 While most preferred securities become callable after a period of call protection, certain extraordinary events may further alter the term of investment.
 Special event calls may be in place to allow the issuer to call the securities early.
 These events may include a tax law change, capital treatment event, rating agency event or a regulatory call based on change in status of the issuer or a call on the underlying collateral.
 Further, a few issues with a defined maturity date may have provisions for maturity extension.
 These features are discussed in the prospectus and should be reviewed carefully as they may impact the final return on the investment.

 - Credit Risk – The yields offered will depend upon the issuer’s credit quality.
 In general, lower quality issuers will require higher yields to compensate the investor for credit risk.
 If the issuer’s credit quality changes, the security’s value could be affected as well.
 Income-oriented investors should consider preferreds that carry investment-grade ratings.
 In case of default, priority of claim is an important consideration.

 - Priority of Claim – Preferred securities provide the investor with a higher priority of claim on the assets than common stockholders should the issuer be liquidated.
 The priority in the capital structure of a corporation is as follows: (1) secured debt, (2) unsecured debt, (3) unsecured subordinated debt, (4) trust preferred securities, (5) traditional preferred stock and (6) common stock.
-Consequently,

 - Interest Rate Risk – Preferred shares are fixed income securities that, like bonds, have values that rise and fall in response to interest rate changes.
 Principal is subject to market fluctuations, which can be significant at times, and sale proceeds may be more or less than the original purchase price.
-As preferred securities have long-term maturities, an increase in interest rates will have a considerable impact on the principal value.
+As preferred securities typically have long-term maturities, an increase in interest rates will have a considerable impact on the principal value.
 If rates rise, preferred prices typically decline because the income rate is less attractive relative to new issues of similar preferred securities.
 Conversely, when interest rates decline, the income rate available on a previously issued preferred generally becomes more attractive, and demand drives the price up.
 However, if the securities are callable, a decrease in interest rates will not have as much impact, given that issuers are more likely to call securities in a decreasing interest rate environment.
 In addition, preferred securities trade at a price that includes income accruals.
 All other variables being equal, the preferred price should increase accordingly to reflect the accrued income.
 Other factors affecting the price include supply, demand, credit risk and structure.